-This year, actually this month will be the tenth year since my husband Chuck passed away from pancreatic cancer.
+This year, actually this month will be the eleventh year since my husband Chuck passed away from pancreatic cancer.
 It seems like a long while ago and only moments all at the same time.
 Funny how after you lose a spouse the time morphs into an endless stream of time: night, day, day, night.
 Weeks seem like days, months seem like weeks and years seem like some yet to be determined series of stages stretched out into seamlessly stitched together moments that transcend years, turning time into a flowing succession of days, differentiated only by light and dark.

 The year that Chuck passed away I recall that I was anxious about leaving that year behind.
 I knew that I’d never be able to “feel his presence” in the same way again.
 I wouldn’t be able to say that he just said this a few weeks before or that he’d just done that a few months earlier.
 Once I stepped into the new year I felt I would no longer feel his presence, just his absence.

 There were so many things to get used to after the loss.
 I had to learn new ways of living without him on the planet.
 Quantity of towels in the bathroom, setting the table, what to do with his drinking mug, going places alone were just some of the adjustments I needed to make.
 When it came to bouncing ideas off somebody or getting a second opinion or sharing something funny, I had to come to grips with his permanent absence and my sudden thrust into “oneness”.

 But here is what also occurred as I entered a New Year, I was slowly leaving my past behind.
 Although I didn’t stop grieving, far from it, the new year, in retrospect, was the start of my new beginning.
 I was truly starting over again, from square one.
 During that period, I began to create new routines, develop new interests, revisit past interests, change my living space and take a good look at who I wanted to be.
 I decided that being me, my authentic me, was a good start and so I began to forge a new life rebuilding it brick by brick.